nerve-bio/NERVE/README.md

                         Parameter of select module.
 Proteins with trasmembrane domains >= transmemb_doms_limit are discarded (default: 3)
   -vl, --virlimit   Cut-off value for NERVirulent in the select module (0.-1) (default: 0.5) -vir, --virulent  Activation (True) or deactivation (False) of NERVirulent module, predictor of the probability of being a virulence factor (default: False)
-  -ep, --epitopes   Activate or deactivate epitopes module (default: True) -m1l, --mhci_length
+  -ep, --epitopes   Activate or deactivate epitope prediction module (default: True) -m1l, --mhci_length
                         mhci binders length (9, 10, 11 are available) (default: 9)
   -m2l, --mhcii_length